Krystian19/cactus-app-client-service/README.md

 git config core.autocrlf false
 ```

-Build the docker image
+Build the docker image:
 ```
 docker build --no-cache -t janguzman/react_docker_boilerplate .
 ```

 ### For development deployment

-Make sure setup.sh has the right permissions (if you are in linux)
+Make sure setup.sh has the right permissions:
 ```sh
 # Only if you are in linux
 chmod +x setup.sh